The Century (Los Angeles)

 The Century is a 42-story, 146.5 m condominium skyscraper in Century City, California.
-Completed in late 2009, the building has 42 floors, making it the 22nd tallest building in Los Angeles.
+Completed in late 2009, the building has 42 floors and rises to a height of 481 feet, making it the 41st-tallest building in Los Angeles.
 The 140 unit building was designed by the firm of the 2011 Driehaus Prize winner, Robert A.M.
 Stern Architects.

 History

 The Century was developed by Related Companies, and constructed on the site of the former St. Regis Los Angeles, formerly part of the Century Plaza Hotel.

 On July 22, 2008 Candy Spelling, the widow of late television producer Aaron Spelling, purchased the penthouse occupying the top two floors of the building.
 The residence, which is approximately 16500 sqft, set a price-per-square-foot record for a Los Angeles condominium residence.
 She later filed a lawsuit against the building developers for taking too long to build it.

 Found two stories below Spellings’ unit, a full-floor penthouse with 9343 sqft of living space sold for a record $22.5 million in 2015.

 The least expensive unit sold at The Century was $1,800,000 for a 1-bedroom residence whilst the most expensive was $47,000,000.